 You had a long day at work, had errands to run after, and are finally plopping down on your couch.
 All you want to do is binge-watch your favorite Netflix series from the U.S. (or Canadian, or U.K.) library.
 You fire up your device, launch your trusty provider, AirVPN, then bring up Netflix — and you’re hit with the worst-case scenario, the “proxy error message.”
 If your normal VPN provider has been blocked, there must be another way — we’re going to show you just how to manage it.

 Many people have seen the same message you’re seeing now — and with the war of Netflix vs. VPNs continuing to rage, many will continue to for the conceivable future.
 Very few VPNs are committed — or capable — enough to stay one step ahead of the streaming giant.
-But in this guide, we’re going to show you the providers that are — so here’s the ‘Netflix blocked’ workaround for 2019.
+But in this guide, we’re going to show you the providers that are — so here’s the ‘Netflix blocked’ workaround.

 AirVPN ‘Netflix blocked’ workaround